 Cons: The child may not have access to resources from both parents, such as emotional support or financial assistance.

 Without ongoing input from both sides, decisions about the child’s upbringing may be made unilaterally by one parent without input from another party.
+This can sometimes result in one parent feeling alienated or excluded from the child’s life, which may impact long-term family dynamics and custody agreements.

 How to Decide Between Sole and Joint Custody in Ontario